Trinity Valley Beekeepers Association

 Meetings

 The TVBA meets the first Wednesday of each month.
+The location changes from month to month so check here before you travel.

 Meetings are open to everyone, so please come and join us.